 What is a letting agent ‘admin fee’ for renting?

 As mentioned above, letting agents will charge tenants an “admin fee” when they are applying for a rental property.
-This admin fee will usually cover the tenant referencing costs, creation of the tenancy contact, ID verification, inventory checks and the agent’s time spent sorting out paperwork and coordinating the various parts of the process.
+This admin fee will usually cover the tenant referencing costs, creation of the tenancy contract, ID verification, inventory checks and the agent’s time spent sorting out paperwork and coordinating the various parts of the process.

 Average letting agent fees for tenants have risen significantly over the past 10 years and research from Citizens Advice Bureau currently places the average admin fee at around £300 per tenant (you can view the full research from Citizens Advice in their report ‘Still Let Down’ here).
 Your letting agent should always be able to tell you the cost of each individual fee including VAT and explain exactly what each charge/fee covers.
 A recent Advertising Standards Authority (ASA) ruling means that letting agents must not mislead consumers when publicising fees and tenants can complain to the ASA if fees are not represented accurately.

 Letting agents have been criticised for charging extortionate admin fees to tenants, which is why many renters are now actively seeking out private landlords to avoid pricey agency fees.
-Private landlord do not normally charge general ‘admin fees’ and instead will only charge the tenant for the cost of tenant referencing via an intermediary referencing agency.
+Private landlord does not normally charge general ‘admin fees’ and instead will only charge the tenant for the cost of tenant referencing via an intermediary referencing agency.
 This means that renting from a private landlord can be hundreds of pounds cheaper than renting from a letting agent.

 How much do tenant referencing checks cost?